Mini split condensate pumps are necessary anytime water cant be gravity fed out of a home.

 As always, be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.

 Our Picks for the Best Mini Split Condensate Pumps

 - Aspen Mini Lime

 - Rectorseal 83939 Aspen Mini

 - Little Giant Condensate Pump

 Aspen ASPMLFUNI Mini Lime 100-250v Pump w/Fortress Cover

-Aspen makes many good units including the Mini Lime condensate pump which is a popular unit that works very well getting rid of water.
+Aspen makes many good units, including the Mini Lime condensate pump, which is a popular unit that works very well in getting rid of water.